Kacper-1900/Pagina_FutbolStars/README.md

 ## Installation and Usage
 To run the page, a Visual Studio extension was used.
 By right-clicking on the .html file and selecting “Open with Live Server,” the page is launched in a web browser (Live Server).

-## Acknowledgments
-I would like to thank my brother for giving me a little help with javascript.

 ## Big Acknowledgment
 I really really want to thank my friend Saul for helping me with the local storage, because I had a big problem with it, also as it is the last update I want to thank everyone that helped me in this journey, my brother, Juan Pablo, Iván Brito, Aymar Navarro and Saúl Hernández.
+They gave me a massive help with JavaScript and CSS.

 ## Author
 Kacper Jasinski